tonsky/Sublime-Executor/README.md

 Uses `output.exec` panel to stream both stdout and stderr.

 Knows about `.gitignore` enough to skip looking into ignored paths.

+## Installation

+Look for “Executor” in Package Control after this is published.

+Manually:

+- Clone this repo into `~/Library/Application Support/Sublime Text/Packages`

 ## Known limitations